TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This specification considers two different types of attackers.
 The first type is composed of individuals who try to corrupt the service, deny the service, or break the confidentiality of the service.

-In the second type, the authority that operates the Cléa system, tries to reidentify the users and know as much as possible on the users.
+In the second type, the authority that operates the CL\'EA system, tries to reidentify the users and know as much as possible on the users.
 The system is expected to be audited by an external trusted authority (e.g., a national Data Protection Agency, like CNIL in case of France).
 Because of these audits, this authority is assumed to be curious but honest.
-It means the authority in charge of the server will not try to modify the Cléa protocol itself, nor the implementation of the Cléa protocol, since this would be detected by the external trusted authority.
+It means the authority in charge of the server will not try to modify the CL\'EA protocol itself, nor the implementation of the CL\'EA protocol, since this would be detected by the external trusted authority.
 However, it may benefit from the recorded information to infer additional information or use it for different purposes.

-It follows that the Cléa server should be split into several independent entities: a front end that collects the traffic from the Cléa users and sanitizes the traffic, removing the source IP address for instance, "on-the-fly", without storing any piece of information beyond what is strictly required (care should be put to logs for instance).
+It follows that the CL\'EA server should be split into several independent entities: a front end that collects the traffic from the CL\'EA users and sanitizes the traffic, removing the source IP address for instance, "on-the-fly", without storing any piece of information beyond what is strictly required (care should be put to logs for instance).
 On the opposite, the back end only processes messages that have been sanitized by the front end.
 The backend may also leverage from specific hardware for storing system keys, in order to minimize the security risks in case of intrusion.

-On the opposite, the Cléa system assumes that the authority in charge of the Manual Contact Tracing is trustworthy when it comes to dealing with personal data, for instance when a manual contact tracing team contact a location manager or event organizer, not to take advantage of the information collected beyond what is strictly required to perform its task.
+On the opposite, the CL\'EA system assumes that the authority in charge of the Manual Contact Tracing is trustworthy when it comes to dealing with personal data, for instance when a manual contact tracing team contact a location manager or event organizer, not to take advantage of the information collected beyond what is strictly required to perform its task.
 However this authority must not be involved in the cluster detection process, that is not under its responsibility.

-It should be noted that technical implementation considerations (e.g., the exact design of the Cléa server) are out of scope of the present document.
+It should be noted that technical implementation considerations (e.g., the exact design of the CL\'EA server) are out of scope of the present document.

 ### 2.4- Technical requirements